crypto-utils/keygrip/README.md

 ### keys = new Keygrip([ keylist ])

 This creates a new Keygrip based on the provided keylist, an array of secret keys used for SHA1 HMAC digests.
-Keygrip keeps a reference to this array to automatically reflect any changes.
 If no list is given, or the list is empty, Keygrip uses the default key created during `npm` installation, and will issue a warning to the console.

 Note that the `new` operator is also optional, so all of the following will work when `Keygrip = require( "keygrip" )`: